polyaxon/charts/kubeflow/README.md

 namespace "polyaxon" created
 ```

-### Polyaxon's charts repo
+### Polyaxon charts repo

-You can add the Polyaxon helm repository to your helm, so you can install Polyaxon and other charts provided by Polyaxon from it.
+You can add the Polyaxon charts repo repository to your helm, so you can install Polyaxon and other charts provided by Polyaxon from it.
 This makes it easy to refer to the chart without having to use a long URL each time.

 ```bash